GLOBAL MENTAL HEALTH SCHOLARSHIP

 Beginning this year, MSPP will award a number of Global Mental Health Scholarships to deserving students who exhibit a strong dedication and commitment to the delivery of human services to populations affected by torture, trauma, war, ethnic oppression, natural disasters and violence around the globe.
 The award will vary from $15,000 per year to a full tuition scholarship (excluding fees) for a maximum of two years for full-time students.

 Applicants are accepted from students planning to enroll in the MA in Counseling Psychology and Global Mental Health Program.
-You must be eligible to file a Free Application for Federal Student Aid (FAFSA) and be enrolled full-time (as defined by your program) to be considered for institutional assistance.
+You must be enrolled full-time (as defined by your program) to be considered for institutional assistance.

-Awards are renewable annually, subject to continued satisfactory academic progress, fulfillment of Global Mental Health Scholar responsibilities (described below), and evidence of financial need as determined by the results of the FAFSA.
+Awards are renewable annually, subject to continued satisfactory academic progress and fulfillment of Global Mental Health Scholar responsibilities (described below), and evidence of financial need as determined by the results of the FAFSA.